 Florida’s Collaborative Law Process Act, section 61.56, Florida Statutes, took effect July 1, 2017.
 On May 18, 2017, the Supreme Court of Florida adopted a new Florida Family Law Rule 12.745 and Rule 4-1.19, Rules Regulating the Florida Bar.

 The Florida Collaborative Law Process Act and accompanying rules create a uniform system for a collaborative law process in Florida family law cases.
 The collaborative process encourages, “the peaceful resolution of disputes and the early settlement of pending litigation through voluntary settlement procedures.”

 The Supreme Court noted a goal of the collaborative process is to preserve the working relationship between parties to a family law dispute.

 Under the newly approved rules, prospective lawyer team members must get their clients’ informed consent to the collaborative process.
 The lawyer and client must discuss and the lawyer must advise the client about:

-(1) the benefits and risks of the collaborative law process to resolve a family law matter;
+(1) the material benefits and risks of using the collaborative law process to resolve a family law matter;

 (2) the nature and scope of the matter to be resolved through the collaborative law process;